CHNW-FM

-CHNW-FM (94.3 FM, "Alt 94.3") is a radio station in Winnipeg, Manitoba.
+CHNW-FM (94.3 MHz, "Alt 94.3") is a radio station in Winnipeg, Manitoba.
 Owned by Jim Pattison Group, it broadcasts a modern rock format.
 The station's studios are located at 177 Lombard Avenue in Downtown Winnipeg (along with its sister station CFQX-FM), while its transmitter is located near Oak Bluff.

 History

 Early years/Q94

 CHIQ-FM first launched in 1963 as CJQM-FM, which simulcast CJQM-AM, an easy listening station owned by Winnipeg Broadcast Associates Ltd. (a division of Vancouver Broadcast Associates, the original owner of Vancouver stations CHQM and CHQM-FM).
 Despite the success of the format in Vancouver at CHQM, CJQM failed to attract an audience in Winnipeg and was sold in 1965, becoming CFRW-FM, and then was bought by CHUM Radio.
 CHUM Radio then changed CFRW's call letters to CHIQ-FM in 1975.

 After 1975, CHIQ was branded as Q94FM.
 It aired an adult contemporary format, and used the slogan "Winnipeg's Lite Rock Choice".
 In the mid-1990s, CHIQ was an affiliate of the syndicated dance music show "Pirate Radio" with Chris Sheppard.
 In 1997, CHIQ switched to a Hot AC format, still named "Q94FM", with the slogan of "Today's Best Music".

 On August 29, 2006, at 8:45 a.m., CHIQ announced that after 25 years that it would no longer exist and that a new station would be created within a seven-day time span based on comments provided by listeners.
 Prior to the announcement, the regular morning staff had not shown up for work.
 This left many to speculate that they knew of the upcoming changes and did not want to announce their own demise.
 A later report debunked that theory for the interim.
 The station then went on for two weeks allowing listeners to call in and choose how they wanted the new 94.3 to be like.

 On September 5, 2006, at 7:45 a.m., CHIQ re-launched its Hot AC format as the All New Q94, and kept its callsign, as well as its slogan and personalities.

 In 2007, CHIQ-FM along with the other CHUM stations were sold to CTVglobemedia (now Bell Media).
 During this time, long-time morning show hosts Beau & Tom, who had been on CHIQ since 1989, moved to sister station CFWM-FM.